AJONPLLC/ajonp-content/courses/nextjs9/5-firebase.md

 You are going to finally add some "real" logic to one of our pages.
 The key here is the introduction of Firebase.

-- You are going to use `await loadFirebase();` so that we wait for the firebase package to finish loading.
+1. Use `await loadFirebase();` so that we wait for the firebase package to finish loading.

-- Then aquire a reference to the collections in Firestore `const booksRef = firebase.firestore().collection('books');`.
+1. Then aquire a reference to the collections in Firestore `const booksRef = firebase.firestore().collection('books');`.

-- Finally setup an [Observable](https://rxjs-dev.firebaseapp.com/guide/observable) that a [Subscription](https://rxjs-dev.firebaseapp.com/api/index/class/Subscription) can be setup to listen to any changes.
+1. Setup an [Observable](https://rxjs-dev.firebaseapp.com/guide/observable) that a [Subscription](https://rxjs-dev.firebaseapp.com/api/index/class/Subscription) can be setup to listen to any changes.
 This is where the power of RxFire shines.
 Any time we see an update coming we will simple update the current state with an array of books.

-- For each of the books we will then use the BookCard Component and populate the data to show on the screen.
+1. For each of the books we will then use the BookCard Component and populate the data to show on the screen.
 ```tsx
 <Grid container direction="row" justify="center">
 {this.state.books.map((book: Book) => {